 The Clerk's Office is responsible for the conduct of municipal elections.
 We provide nomination packets and general guidelines to those candidates interested in running for office.
 We accept all nomination packet filings and submit to the Alameda County Registrar of Voters.
 The next General Municipal Election for the City will be held on November 3, 2020.
 The offices of City Council Districts 2, 4 and 6 are up for election.
 See the San Leandro Council District Map for Council District locations.

 The candidate nomination period opens on Monday, July 13, 2020 and closes on Friday, August 7, 2020.
 If an incumbent does not file nomination papers by 5:00 PM on Friday, August 7, 2020, the nomination period will be extended until Wednesday, August 12, 2020.

-Click below to see the list of candidates who pulled nomination papers during the nomination period.
+Click below to see the list of candidates.

 This section contains financial information provided by local candidates and committees.
 Review these filings for questions about who is contributing money, who is receiving money, and how it is being spent.
 Use the Public Access Portal to research campaign contributions and expenditures, review campaign statements filed by candidates and examine a committee‘s filing history.
 2020 City of San Leandro Candidate Information Click here to learn more about running for the City Council or use the navigation bar at the left for more election information.
 San Leandro does not have campaign contribution limits.

 The FPPC enforces California laws related to campaign financing, financial conflicts of interest, and gifts given to public officials and candidates under the Political Reform Act.
 The FPPC also provides written advice to public agencies, candidates and officials regarding Political Reform Act requirements.
 The FPPC's advice line is 1-866-ASK-FPPC (1-866-275-3772) or firstname.lastname@example.org